esphome/esphome-docs/cookbook/lvgl.rst

 Semicircle gauge
 ----------------

-A gauge similar to what Home Assistant shows in the Energy Dashboard can acomplished with :ref:`lvgl-wgt-mtr` widget and :ref:`lvgl-wgt-lbl`:
+A gauge similar to what Home Assistant shows in the Energy Dashboard can acomplished with :ref:`lvgl-wgt-mtr` and :ref:`lvgl-wgt-lbl` widgets:

 .. figure:: images/lvgl_cook_gauge.png
     :align: center